ervandew/vunit/README.rst

     NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

-VUnit provids a JUnit/PyUnit like unit test framework for vim scripts.
+VUnit provides a JUnit/PyUnit like unit test framework for vim scripts.
 Tests are written in vimscript and can be run at the command line using either a python test runner or using an ant task.